History of mental disorders: Europe

 Conceptions of madness in the Middle Ages in Europe were a mixture of the divine, diabolical, magical and transcendental.
 Theories of the four humors (black bile, yellow bile, phlegm, and blood) were applied, sometimes separately (a matter of "physic") and sometimes combined with theories of evil spirits (a matter of "faith").
 Arnaldus de Villanova (1235–1313) combined "evil spirit" and Galen-oriented "four humours" theories and promoted trephining as a cure to let demons and excess humours escape.
 Other bodily remedies in general use included purges, bloodletting and whipping.
 Madness was often seen as a moral issue, either a punishment for sin or a test of faith and character.
 Christian theology endorsed various therapies, including fasting and prayer for those estranged from God and exorcism of those possessed by the devil.
 Thus, although mental disorder was often thought to be due to sin, other more mundane causes were also explored, including intemperate diet and alcohol, overwork, and grief.
 The Franciscan friar Bartholomeus Anglicus (c.
 1203 – 1272) described a condition which resembles depression in his encyclopedia, De Proprietatibis Rerum, and he suggested that music would help.
 A semi-official tract called the Praerogativa regis distinguished between the "natural born idiot" and the "lunatic".
 The latter term was applied to those with periods of mental disorder; deriving from either Roman mythology describing people "moonstruck" by the goddess Luna or theories of an influence of the moon.

 Episodes of mass dancing mania are reported from the Middle Ages, "which gave to the individuals affected all the appearance of insanity".
 This was one kind of mass delusion or mass hysteria/panic that has occurred around the world through the millennia.

 The care of lunatics was primarily the responsibility of the family.
 In England, if the family were unable or unwilling, an assessment was made by crown representatives in consultation with a local jury and all interested parties, including the subject himself or herself.
 The process was confined to those with real estate or personal estate, but it encompassed poor as well as rich and took into account psychological and social issues.
-Most of those considered lunatics at the time probably had more support and involvement from the community than people diagnosed with mental disorders today.
+Those considered lunatics at the time probably had more support from their communities and families than those diagnosed with mental disorders today, since the focus now is primarily on providing professional medical support.
 As in other eras, visions were generally interpreted as meaningful spiritual and visionary insights; some may have been causally related to mental disorders, but since hallucinations were culturally supported they may not have had the same connections as today.